osmphp/framework/doc/97-excerpts/composer-guide.md

 ## Publishing New Project Template Version ##

-New version of `dubysa/dubysa` package should be released not only if project files change, but also whenever new version of `dubysa/framework` is released.
+New version of `osmphp/osmphp` package should be released not only if project files change, but also whenever new version of `osmphp/framework` is released.

-Branches and version tags in `dubysa/dubysa` package mimic ones of `dubysa/framework` package.
+Branches and version tags in `osmphp/osmphp` package mimic ones of `osmphp/framework` package.

 If it is your first release, prepare local project first:

 	cd [directory_containing_all_projects]
-	git clone git@bitbucket.org:dubysa/dubysa.git dubysa-project-template
+	git clone git@bitbucket.org:osmphp/osmphp.git osmphp-project-template
-	cd dubysa-project-template
+	cd osmphp-project-template
 	composer install

-Pick version tag same as last published version tag of `dubysa/framework` package.
+Pick version tag same as last published version tag of `osmphp/framework` package.

 If major or minor version changes, update `readme.md`.
 Then continue in shell: